 John De Coupland was the captor of the Scottish king at the battle of Neville’s Cross , and he slept at Crook Hall the night before the battle in 1346.
-It was presumably then, that he met Richard Del Croke’s daughter Joan, whom he later married.
+It was presumably then that he met Richard Del Croke’s daughter Joan, whom he later married.
 From 1360 to 1372 he lived here himself.

 In 1372 it was the Billinghams who owned Crook Hall.
-They were a highly influential family, and add a lot of colour to the historical story of Crook Hall.
-Alan Billingham and his wife Agnes, were the first of the Billinghams to live here after he was granted ownership of the property from John De Coxhoe (son of William De Coxhoe and nephew to the wife of John De Coupland).
+They were a highly influential family and add a lot of colour to the historical story of Crook Hall.
+Alan Billingham and his wife Agnes were the first of the Billinghams to live here after he was granted ownership of the property from John De Coxhoe (son of William De Coxhoe and nephew to the wife of John De Coupland).
 The property was passed down through the generations of Billinghams to Thomas Billingham who was the owner of the hall in 1425.
 Thomas was the man who first gave Durham its water supply from a well in Crook Hall to the Market Place.

 However when the hall was passed down to Cuthbert Billingham, a highly temperamental character, things took a different turn.
 Cuthbert had quite a temper and would often quarrel with his mother and sister.
-However it was the citizen of Durham that he offended the most, when he cut off the water supply that Thomas has set up and redirected it to service his own mill.
+However it was the citizens of Durham that he offended the most when he cut off the water supply that Thomas has set up and redirected it to service his own mill.
 Needless to say this caused uproar from the people of Durham and he was later forced to restore the pipes.

 It is rumoured that our infamous ghost ‘The White Lady’ is the niece of Cuthbert Billingham.
 Some even say that it was he who killed her, in one of his fits of temper.
 She is said to have been seen floating down the old wooden staircase in the Jacobean room, a staircase that is no longer usable by the living.
-Strange noises and creaking and other sightings have been stated by owners and visitors alike.
+Strange noises and creaking and other sightings have been mentioned by owners and visitors alike.

 16 I F 71